 - Writing year numbers: Be sure to write all numbers in the CE or AD calendar used in most of the world.
 Do not use the Japanese, Buddhist, Islamic, Coptic Christian, etc. systems of counting years.

-- You have to write out proper nouns, including cities, states, countries, etc. Do not abbreviate. (e.g. Write “United States of America”, not “USA”)
+- Write out proper nouns, including cities, states, countries, etc. Do not abbreviate. (e.g. Write “United States of America”, not “USA”)

-- Even if you are filling out the form in Japanese, write all non-Japanese proper nouns (such as names, places, school names, etc.) in English letters.
-Do not try to write them in Katakana and do not translate words in addresses, etc., into English.
+- Even if you are filling out the form in Japanese, write all non-Japanese proper nouns (such as names, places, school names) in English letters.
+Do not write them in Katakana and do not translate words in addresses, etc., into English.
 (For example, if your language uses words that mean “city” or “district” in addresses, write the original word in your language, in English letters, do not translate it to the English word).

 Page 1: Basic Information